maragkakislab/rnakinet/README.md

 # RNAkinet
 RNAkinet is a project dedicated to detecting 5eu-modified reads directly from the raw nanopore sequencing signal.
-Furthermore, it offers tools to calculate transcript decay rates.
+Furthermore, it offers tools to calculate transcript halflives.

 # Usage
 ## Installation